Morralytics/professional-readme-generator/README.md

 ## Usage

-This can be run through Node.js which will give you everything you need to create a ReadMe file.
+This can ve run through Node.js which will give you everything you need to create a high quality ReadMe file.

 ## License